novacrazy/scriptor/README.md

 Due to the lazy evaluation nature of Scriptor, `.value()` might load and evaluate the script if need be.
 Though usually it doesn't need to and returns the cached value immediately.

+If the value is an object, it is frozen automatically to prevent changes.

 <hr>

 #####`.ran` -> `boolean`